TimirEr/Qick-Fight/README.md

 First step is to clone the project and go through the npm install, install firebase and npm fund commands.
 Then there are two files that will be missing in the repository, apiConfig.js and firebaseConfig in src/.

+The order to run the of the commands needed to run the project is :
+1) npm install
+2) intsall firebase
+3) npm fund

 These two files will need to be created and an acount that is subscribed to the API: https://rapidapi.com/fluis.lacasse/api/mmaapi/ will also need to be used to be able to authenticate all the API calls.

 The firebaseconfig file should also be added, this is done to connect the to the firebase so when a user logs in uisng thier google account it is stored in the firebase.
 The way it should be structured is as shown below: